 - Optimizes your cholesterol ratios when combined with proper diet 15

-- Boosts fat metabolism and optimizes your body fat percentages (as a result of improved conservation of sugar and glycogen in your muscles)
+- Boosts fat metabolism and optimizes your body fat percentages while supporting healthy weight loss (as a result of improved conservation of sugar and glycogen in your muscles)

 - Helps eliminate type 2 diabetes and high blood pressure 14